-The terms 'self-build' and 'custom build' are used to describe instances where individuals or groups are involved in creating their own home.
+The terms 'self-build' and 'custom build' are used where individuals or groups are involved in creating their own home.
 The amount of personal involvement will vary.

 Self-build projects are defined as those where someone directly organises the design and construction of their own home.
 This covers a wide range of projects from a traditional DIY self-build home to projects where the self-builder employs someone to build their home for them.
 Community-led projects can also be defined as self-build.

 Custom build homes are where you work with a developer as an individual or a group to help deliver your own home.
 The developer may help to find a plot, manage the construction and arrange the finance for your new home.
 This is more of a hands-off approach but your home will be tailored to match your individual requirements.

 Historically in East Devon a significant proportion of planning permissions for housing have been granted for individual or small numbers of houses.
 This has helped to provide a supply of opportunities to people wishing to build their own homes in East Devon.
 We are considering what else we can do to improve opportunities for self-build.
 Policy CB12 of the emerging Cranbrook Plan requires 4% of the houses built in the expansion areas of this new town to be for custom or self-build.
 Additionally the adopted East Devon Local Plan includes a policy (H2) to encourage the provision of some plots on larger sites for people wishing to build their own home, although no sites have been delivered through this policy as yet.

 The Self-Build Portal

 For more general information please visit The Self-Build Portal - The Gateway to more Self and Custom Build Homes which is endorsed by the Government.